-Formerly the Lisbet Rausing Charitable Fund, Arcadia is a grant-making fund established in 2001.
+Arcadia is a grant-making fund established in 2001.
 Lisbet Rausing and Peter Baldwin form the Donor Board.
 Peter Baldwin is Chair of the Donor Board.
+The fund was formerly the Lisbet Rausing Charitable Fund.

-As of January 2013 Arcadia had awarded grants of more than $234 million.
+By September 2013 Arcadia had awarded grants of more than $243 million.

 The name Arcadia carries many associations, including a utopian view of the natural world and of the aspirations of human societies.
 To its founders it also embodies Arcadia's ideal: the desire to preserve but also acknowledge the transience of the world’s most beautiful and fragile treasures of nature and culture.